 The Noun Project

 The Noun Project is also very popular and some designers make a fair amount of money from them.
 I have spoken to designers who claim their sales on The Noun Project are comparable to sales on Iconfinder.
-I don’t believe this is typical, however.
 I have also spoken to many designers who get only $10–20 per month in sales, but admittedly, I don’t know how many icons they have available on the site, the quality of the icons, or what the subject matter of the icons in question are.
-These things matter a great deal, so take the sales figures with a grain of salt.
+These things matter a great deal, so take these sales figures with a grain of salt.
+I don’t have the same insight into The Noun Project as I do with Iconfinder.

 Flaticon.com, is an icon marketplace based in Spain.
 Flaticon offers three sales options.
 They have the standard contributor model that allows you to upload your icons for sale and you split the revenue with the site.
 Designers get 50% of each sale and the site keeps 50%.
 They also have a pre-paid revenue option wherein they will pay you in advance for expected revenues, typically about $2 per icon.
 You get a big, fat check up front, BUT, you forego all future revenues, allowing the site to recuperate their initial payment.
 You are still listed as the owner of the icons and you can sell them on other marketplaces.
 Third, in some cases, they will buy your copyrights.
 I do not have enough experience with the site to evaluate sales volume yet.